-Born and raised in Mississauga, Ontario (mega suburban city near Toronto), I had a pretty uneventful childhood – didn’t get into trouble, liked to play outside and was proud that I could eat an entire Big Mac by myself at age 6.
-My running experiences started in grade 11 when I didn’t make the soccer team and decided to join Track because my friends were in it.
-Hurdles and Sprints were my events of choice and long-distance running was the devil.
-Funny 10 years later I can run 21.1K (say what?!?!)
+Born and raised in Mississauga, Ontario, I had a pretty uneventful childhood – did not get into trouble, liked to play outside and was proud that I could eat an entire Big Mac by myself at age 6 (that is skillz).
+My start with running happened in grade 11 when I did not make the soccer team and decided to join Track because my friends were in it.
+Hurdles and Sprints were my events of choice and long-distance running was “the devil”.
+Surprisingly enough, ten years later I would be running my first half marathon.

 After graduating high school, I attended McMaster University, majoring in Geography with a minor in Music.
 McMaster provided me with the skills to be a life-long learner and developing a strong sense of who I was going to be.
-It was a memorable four years and some days I wish I was back at Mac!
-Afterwards I attended the University of Western Ontario to obtain my teaching degree and have recently completed my Master’s with the University of Ottawa.
+It was a memorable four years.
+Afterwards, I attended the University of Western Ontario to obtain my teaching degree and have recently completed my Master’s with the University of Ottawa.

 Teaching was not something I saw myself doing until I was a teaching assistant at McMaster.
 I realized I enjoyed teaching, so I stuck with it.
 Previously I taught in Toronto, but currently work for the Ottawa Carleton School Board on an occasional basis.
 I very rarely talk about my profession on this website, since it is not the focus I want for my writing.
-However, among regular teaching duties I am a proud coach of Cross Country and Track and Field.
-Although I will discuss my teams on this blog, I rarely talk about my job – this isn’t the blog for that kind of discussion.
-Unless you want to hire me.
-Then we may have a discussion!
+However, among regular teaching duties, I am a proud coach of Cross Country and Track and Field.
+That I do talk about often!
+I am a NCCP trained club-level coach in sprints and hurdles and registered as a coach with Athletics Canada.
+I currently coach with the Ottawa Lions Track and Field Club.

-Currently I live in Ottawa, Ontario (well, Orleans to be specific) with my husband and son.
+Presently, I live in Ottawa, Ontario with my husband and son.
 I enjoy running road races, and have started to dabble in triathlons.
 After starting two years ago with 5K races I have moved on to 10K races and competed in my first half-marathon at the end of September, 2012.
 Finally, in 2014 I ran my very first marathon, The NYC Marathon!
 I run because I enjoy it and I do like a bit of the competition.
-In order to get back to my roots I have heavily considering joining the Ottawa Lions to start competing in the Master’s division.
-But we will see…
+I am not necessarily the fastest runner out there, but I do strive to improve my times each year.

-This blog was created so that I could somewhat keep a written record of my going-ons, as well as practice writing in full in complete sentences (something that rarely happens when you are a teacher – seriously).
-I hope you enjoy reading
+This blog was created so that I could somewhat keep a written record of my running , as well as practice writing in full in complete sentences (something that rarely happens when you are a teacher – I am being serious).
+I hope you enjoy reading.